-Routing via a centralized anchor often results in a longer route.
+PS1: Routing via a centralized anchor often results in a longer route, and the problem is especially manifested when accessing a local or cache server of a Content Delivery Network (CDN).

 Figure 3 shows two cases of non-optimized routes.

 Figure 3.
-Non-optimized route when communicating with CN and when accessing local content.
+Non-optimized route when communicating with a CN and when accessing a local or cache server of a CDN.